ndmeulem/PeptidoformVisualisation/inst/helpfiles/peptidesfile.md

 What is expected?
 ------------------

-We expect a text file which contains at least the protein names, peptide sequences, modifications per peptide and intensities.
+If you upload your own data, we expect a text file which contains at least the protein names, peptide sequences, modifications per peptide and intensities.
 If multiple samples were run in the same experiment, each sample should have its own intensity column.

 Example
 -----------